Nabil Dirar: Fenerbahçe

 In May 2017, Dirar expressed desire to leave Monaco to seek new adventure.
 It was announced on 16 June 2017 that Dirar moved to Turkish Süper Lig club Fenerbahçe for a €4.5 million transfer fee; he signed a three-year contract with an option for an additional year.

+In January 2021, Dirar rejoined Belgian side Club Brugge until the end of the 2021–22 season.

+Late career

+On 3 September 2021, Dirar joined Kasimpașa as a free agent, on a one-year contract.

+On 9 September 2022, Dirar signed on a free transfer with Moroccan club Chabab Mohammédia, on a 1-year contract.

+After playing his last game with Mohammédia in November 2022, Dirar signed on a free transfer with Danish Third Division club Ishøj IF until the summer of 2024.
+2 months later he quit the club again and retired from football due to persistent calf injuries.
+However, Dirar was presented in Luxembourg's FC Schifflange 95 half a year later.

 International career

-Dirar holds both Belgian and Moroccan citizenship, making him eligible to play for either national team.
+Dirar holds both Belgian and Moroccan nationalities, making him eligible to play for either national team.
 After featuring for the Morocco U23, he hinted at playing for the Belgium after being left out of the Morocco squad for the Africa Cup of Nations.

 Dirar initially announced his intention to play for the Belgium national football team after he decided to decline Morocco's offer.
 However, he was ineligible to play for Belgium due to his appearances for the Moroccan youth squad.
 Eventually, two months later, he announced his intention to play for Morocco.
 Previously, he had said that he considered himself more Moroccan than Belgian.

 After appearing in the Morocco U23 side, Dirar earned his first cap for the Morocco in the 2010 FIFA World Cup qualification match against Mauritania on 11 October 2008.
 His international career was in doubt after being left out of the squad.
 He later revealed that he did not get on with then Morocco Manager Roger Lemerre, saying Lemerre treated him like a dog.
 Following Lemerre's sacking, Dirar was welcomed back to the national team.
 In February 2012, he was called up by Manager Eric Gerets for the Africa Cup of Nations but declined the offer, believing that Gerets would not be needing him for the national team squad.

 However, after a six-year absence, Dirar made his national team return, where he played as a right–back, in a 1–0 loss against Uruguay on 28 March 2015.
 It was his first appearance since being suspended.

 In May 2018 he was named in Morocco's 23-man squad for the 2018 FIFA World Cup in Russia.